-

 For you or your partner (if you have one)

-You or your partner (if you have one) need to provide a medical certificate from your health practitioner, eg doctor or GP, to tell us how your health condition or disability affects your ability to work.
+You or your partner (if you have one) need to provide a medical certificate from your health practitioner (for example your doctor or GP) to tell us how your health condition or disability affects your ability to work.

 Some health practitioners send us medical certificates electronically.
 If you or your partner already have a Work and Income client number, make sure they include that on the certificate.